CleanBandit5595/training_ground_robot/README.md

 https://github.com/SwiftGust/ardupilot_gazebo

-This may take some trial and error, so don't give up and enjoy the fun
+This may take some trial and error, so don't give up !

 2. Make sure you can control it with sitl through mavlink - to ease things up use a GCS or mavproxy to send commands for the relevant rc_channels commands.
 If you have a joystick, it might be nice to connect it and use it to teleoperate.